pengutronix/genimage/README.rst

 		directory is searched after these.
 Thus, if this option is not given, only the current directory is searched.
 This has no effect when given in the config file.
+:configdump:	File to write the final configuration to.
+This includes
+		the results of all ``include'' directives, expansions of environment variables and application of default values - think ``gcc -E''.

 :cpio:		path to the cpio program (default cpio)
 :dd:		path to the dd program (default dd)